This is part 3 of a 3-part series about the ConvertKit email editor:

 Snippets

-Inserting content snippets are a great way of dynamically adding re-usable content to your emails!
 We have a dedicated guide to using content snippets here, and when your snippet is ready, you can insert it into any email by selecting 'Snippet' from the content block menu.

 Did this answer your question?